 Atrani

 Just a ten-minute walk from Amalfi town is whimsical Atrani, the smallest town in all of Italy.
-I enjoyed staying in Atrani for its charm, location, and value.
+I spent a few days in Atrani and fell in love with this adorable town.
+Plus, you’re just a 10-minute walk to Amalfi!

 - Palazzo Ferraioli (luxury)